piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/upgrading-rdm-free-rdm-team.md

 {% endsnippet %}

 {% snippet icon.badgeInfo %}
-The paths mentioned in this topic are for those that have installed using the default settings.
+The paths mentioned here are for those that have installed using the default settings.
 The best way to locate your configuration folder is to go to ***File – Options – Advanced***.
 You will find a hyperlink near the bottom under the ***Information*** section that opens your configuration folder.
 {% endsnippet %}

 {% snippet icon.badgeCaution %}